PeterLuschny/Fast-Factorial-Functions/README.md

 Short guide:

-* If you want to study the different algorithms proposed to compute the factorial function the best start is to look into the [directory](https://github.com/PeterLuschny/Fast-Factorial-Functions/tree/master/SilverFactorial64/Sharith/Factorial).
+* If you want to study the different algorithms proposed to compute the factorial function the best start is to look into this [directory](https://github.com/PeterLuschny/Fast-Factorial-Functions/tree/master/SilverFactorial64/Sharith/Factorial).

 * If you just want to study/use the fastest algorithm the best start probably is to read the [Python implementation](https://github.com/PeterLuschny/Fast-Factorial-Functions/blob/master/PythonFactorial/SwingFactorialPy_gmpy2.py)